Flashdance: Legacy

 There were discussions about a sequel, but the film was never made.
 Beals turned down an offer to appear in a sequel, saying: "I've never been drawn to something by virtue of how rich or famous it will make me.
 I turned down so much money, and my agents were just losing their minds."

 In March 2001, a Broadway musical version was proposed with new songs by Giorgio Moroder, but failed to materialize.
 In July 2008, a stage musical adaptation Flashdance The Musical premiered at the Theatre Royal in Plymouth, England.
 The book is co-written by Tom Hedley, who created the story outline for the original film, and the choreography is by Arlene Phillips.

-In October 2020, Paramount announced plans to reboot the film as a TV series for its Paramount+ (formerly known as CBS All Access) streaming service.
+In October 2020, Paramount announced plans to reboot the film as a TV series for Paramount+.

 Jennifer Beals' performance started her reputation as a lesbian icon.

 Connection to MTV

-Flashdance is not a musical in the traditional sense as the characters do not sing, but rather the songs are presented in the style of self-contained music videos.
+Flashdance is not a musical in the traditional sense as none of the characters sing or dance, although the Alex character is portrayed as an amateur dancer, but rather the songs are presented in the style of self-contained music videos.
 Its success has been attributed in part to the 1981 launch of the cable channel MTV (Music Television) since it was the first feature film to exploit the new popularity of music videos effectively.
 By excerpting segments of the film and running them as music videos on MTV, the studio benefited from extensive free promotion, establishing the new medium as an important marketing tool for films.
 In the mid-1980s, it became almost obligatory to release a music video to promote a major motion picture—even if the film was not especially suited for one.